arqamx/Project_Library/README.md

 # Project_Library
-A library app following I made as a project for The Odin Project.
+A library app following I made as a project to practice the Constructors.